 Is BrokerCheck free to use?

-Yes, FINRA BrokerCheck is completely free.
-You can access it online at brokercheck.finra.org or by calling FINRA’s toll-free number.
-There is no registration required and no limit on how many searches you can perform.
+Yes, FINRA BrokerCheck is free.
+You can access it online at brokercheck.finra.org or by calling FINRA’s toll-free number, without creating an account and as often as needed.

 How far back does BrokerCheck information go?